SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

    #define PASSWORD                "admin"
    ```

-* **For AWS S3 Bucket**
+**For AWS S3 Bucket**

-   * Include Digicert (Baltimore CyberTrust Root) certificate file for SSL connection
+   * Include Starfield root certificate file for SSL connection

-> Note : The certificate authority for Amazon AWS S3 is Digicert, hence we need to include Digicert Root (Baltimore CyberTrust Root) certification for SSL connection to be successful.
-This certificate is already included in the SDK in linear array format "http_batimore_ca.pem.h" which can be directly used for SSL connection to AWS S3.
+> Note : The certificate authority for Amazon AWS S3 is Starfield, hence we need to include Starfield Root certification for SSL connection to be successful.
+This certificate is already included in the SDK in linear array format "aws_starfield_ca.pem.h" which can be directly used for SSL connection to AWS S3.

    * Extract the hostname from AWS S3 bucket URL `https://<Your-S3-Bucket-name>.s3.<Your-nearest-S3-location>.amazonaws.com/firmware.rps` and provide it in **hostname**